Wrpicker/Reddit-Image-Downloading-Bot/README.md

 # Reddit-Image-Downloading-Bot
-Downloads top images of the week from any subreddit
+This script can take up to 5 subreddits and download images from them, saving them into a file.
+The default setting is Top of the Week, but that can be changed

 ## HOW TO USE: